763021701/IB-CAAN/README.md

 ## 🔥 Update:
 ✔️ [October 15, 2025] The code for *ASVspoof 2019 LA*, *ASVspoof 2021*, and *In-the-Wild* has been released.

-🔥 [September 16, 2025] The code for *ASVspoof 5* is currently being organized and will be updated soon.
+🔥 [TODO.]
+The code for *ASVspoof 5* is currently being organized and will be updated soon.